-Lamar Advertising to Appear at - GuruFocus.com
+Lamar Advertising to appear at - GuruFocus.com

 BATON ROUGE, La., Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Lamar Advertising Company ( LAMR) today announced that Sean Reilly, CEO of Lamar Advertising Company, is scheduled to participate in a question-and-answer session at the Citi 2023 Global Property CEO Conference on Monday, March 6, 2023 at approximately 1:40 p.m.
+28, 2023 (GLOBE NEWSWIRE) -- Lamar Advertising Company ( LAMR) today announced that Sean Reilly, CEO of Lamar Advertising Company, is scheduled to participate in a question-and-answer session at the Morgan Stanley Technology, Media and Telecom Conference on Wednesday, March 8, 2023 at approximately 12:10 p.m.
 EST.

 The session will be carried live via audio webcast at the Company’s website, www.lamar.com, and will be archived for 30 days.